History of Chevy Chase in Timeline

 October 8, 1943: Chevy Chase's Birth

 On October 8, 1943, Cornelius Crane "Chevy" Chase was born.
-He later became a comedian, actor, and writer.
+He would later become a famous comedian, actor, and writer.

 1962: Graduation as Valedictorian